stefanpenner/ember-app-kit/guides/naming-conventions.md

 {% endraw %}
 {% endhighlight %}

 This is great.
-However, in Ember App Kit we use a Resolver to alleviate the issue of namespacing your views, controllers, models, etc...
-So the above example would not work.
+However, Ember App Kit is a Resolver and alleviates the issue of namespacing your objects (views, controllers, models, etc.).
+The above example, as such, will not work.

 In EAK our view would be declared like so: